I’ll be completely honest. I have not eaten a meal at Restaurant Casa do Alentjo in Lisbon.

 Have you ever eaten at Casa do Alentejo?
 If yes, tell me how it was.
 Or better yet, take me there for dinner! 🙂

-If you’d like to learn even more ways to experience this super sexy city, re-visit my Experience Lisbon to the Fullest post and be sure to watch my fun video!
-Or head over to Lonely Planet for even more tips.
+If you’d like to learn even more ways to experience this super sexy city, re-visit my Experience Lisbon to the Fullest post and be sure to watch my fun video.
+Read this article for the the perfect Lisbon itinerary.

 If you like this post, share it on Pinterest.